 Learn more

-The second field trip took PhD researchers, postdoctoral scholars, and principal investigators through northern and central Quintana Roo and the surroundings of Mérida.
-The visits offered important insights on territorial conflicts, extractive development, and local resistance movements.
-Participants also visited the industrial corridor of Hunucmá and the coastal town of Sisal, where local activists discussed the impacts of industrial production, tourism-driven real estate expansion, and the privatization of water resources.
-The field trip highlighted both the pressures of extractive development and ongoing community efforts to defend territory, water, and alternative models of Buen Vivir.
+The second field trip took PhD researchers, postdoctoral scholars, and principal investigators through Quintana Roo and the Mérida region.
+Participants explored territorial conflicts, extractive development, and local resistance movements, including visits to Hunucmá and Sisal.
+The trip highlighted the impacts of industrial production, tourism-driven real estate expansion, and water privatization, as well as ongoing community efforts to defend territory, water, and alternative models of Buen Vivir.

 Learn more